 Throughout the Carmel Arts District, there are seventeen life-sized sculptures beckoning for you to come to find them.
 These sculptures portray realism in the sense that everyone can relate to them.
 The journey to find all seventeen will have you discovering many of the darling little nooks and crannies of this small town.

 Travel back in time to experience historic towns, early aviation, and hands-on learning by visiting this one-of-a-kind outdoor museum.
-All ages have the opportunity to create unique adventures from climbing a four-story tree house, visiting a pioneer village, or setting sail on a balloon voyage.
-Read more about our experience here.
+All ages have the opportunity to create unique adventures from climbing a four-story treehouse, visiting a pioneer village, or setting sail on a balloon voyage.
+Read more about our experience at Conner Prairie.